pferdalburakcinar/100DaysOfSwift/README.md

 day 14 part 2 : project 9 completed.
 I used gcd to load data without blocking to screen.
 I learned gcd, performselector() and quality of service

 day 15 : project 10 part 1 completed

+day 16 : project 10 completed.
+I learned and used UIImagePickerController, UUID.
+I am sure the collectionview used a lot in e commerce apps